EasyCorp/EasyAdminBundle/Resources/doc/tutorials/custom-menu.md

 ----------------------------------

-By default, when accessing the index page of the backend, you are redirected to the `list` view of the first entity defined in the EasyAdmin configuration.
+By default, when accessing the index page of the backend, you are redirected to the `list` action of the first entity defined in the EasyAdmin configuration.

 If you define a custom menu configuration, you can also set any of its items as the default backend index.
 Just add `default: true` to the menu item you want